IGLOU-EU/mogh/README.md

 - `stat` checking file size
 - `sed` parses and transforms text
 - `tr` operation of replacing or removing specific characters
+- `pgp` if you require a PGP signature
 - `jq` (only for unit testing) JSON processor

 ## 📥 Installation